Sales incentives: ideas & examples to design a program for your team

 Since we’ve got a lot of ground to cover, let’s get started:

-Sales Incentives: What it is and why you need it
+Sales incentives: what it is and why you need it

 Sales incentives are rewards for sales reps for accomplishing their sales goal.
 The incentive could be monetary or non-monetary, with the underlying aim being the same: to encourage your sales team to meet their goals.